SebastianMuller/animpdf/README.md

 This is a command line program / Python script that modifies PDF files in a way helpful for presentations.
 It generates a new PDF file where the text appears line by line (as with the \pause command in LaTeX).
 It also displays the previous slide next to the current one so that it is possible to refer back.
 Either of these functions can be switched off if desired.

 These features allow for handwritten presentations that are both quick to prepare and can be delivered remotely, while maintaining the didactical advantages of chalkboards or computer generated presentations.
-For people using computer generated slides the time needed to add line by line animations is reduced, and it becomes easier to display the previous slide.
+If used for computer generated slides the time needed to add line by line animations is reduced, and it becomes easier to display the previous slide.